by-jp/www.byjp.me/content/notes/twitter/5543268618/index.md

 - imported
 - from-twitter
 ---
-ARGH\!
-Why is DAAP so completely undocumented?\! iTunes is refusing my response despite accepting a seemingly identical one from mt-daapd\!
+ARGH!
+Why is DAAP so completely undocumented?! iTunes is refusing my response despite accepting a seemingly identical one from mt-daapd!